nikkilr88/egghead-asciicasts/rxjs-subjects-and-multicasting-operators/lessons/rxjs-an-observable-execution-may-only-have-one-observer.md

 }, 2000);
 ```

-As we see here, we see A gets zero, and then B, after two seconds, it gets zero and one.
-B does not get two here together with A. They don't share the same execution.
+As we see here, we see `A` gets zero, and then `B`, after two seconds, it gets zero and one. `B` does not get two here together with `A`.
+They don't share the same execution.
 Fundamentally, we have two executions here running in parallel.
 They're totally independent to each other.

 **Console Output**
 ```javascript